AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 1. Select **[!UICONTROL Add Regex]** to add a combination of a domain regular expression and query parameters.
 1. Specify how content renders on your website by defining combinations of a **[!UICONTROL Domain regular expression]** and **[!UICONTROL Query parameters]** that affect page content.
    1. Enter a **[!UICONTROL Domain regular expression]**, for example `/^(?!.*\b(store|help|admin)\b)/`.
 Ensure you escape regular expressions, using `/`.
 The domain regular expression indicates which URLs these parameters apply to.
-For example, you may have multiple sites, and for each site different parameters drive the content.
+For example, you have multiple sites, and different parameters drive the content for each site.
 If the query parameters apply to all of your pages, then you can use `.*` to indicate all pages.
    1. Specify a comma separated list of **[!UICONTROL Query parameters]**, for example `outdoors, patio, kitchen`.
 1. Select **[!UICONTROL Remove]** if you want to remove a combination of domain regular expression and query parameters.
 1. Select **[!UICONTROL Add Regex]** if you want to add another combination of a regular expression and query parameters.